If you can't afford travel insurance, then you can't afford travel.

 Is it true?

-For those who never travel with it, you’ll hear things like “Oh, it doesn’t matter if you lose your bags, just travel light with stuff you can afford to replace” or “Medical bills in South East Asia are pretty cheap if you get need to get over Bali belly” or our favourite “Travel insurance companies will just tell you the horror stories to get you to buy insurance”.
+For those who never travel with it, you’ll hear things like "Oh, it doesn’t matter if you lose your bags, just travel light with stuff you can afford to replace” or “Medical bills in Southeast Asia are pretty cheap if you get need to get over food poisoning” or our favorite "Travel insurance companies will just tell you the horror stories to get you to buy insurance."

 The last one is unashamedly true.
 We absolutely want you to know we’ve had to deal with thousands of emergencies and evacuations over the years.
-We want you to know that without travel insurance, an emergency evacuation can cost in excess of USD$100,000.
+We want you to know that without travel insurance, an emergency evacuation can cost in excess of US$100,000.

-In most cases your travels with go without a hitch.
+In most cases, your travels will go without a hitch.
 You’ll not have to experience the nightmare of being seriously ill or injured in a foreign country.
 But if you do, the last thing you want is not having the support or financial means by which to get treated and flown home.

 For that alone, you may find travel insurance is worth every cent.

 It can however be a little confusing, so let’s try and demystify travel insurance.
-At World Nomads, we aim to present insurance terms with clarity, however there are times when certain terms will have various restrictions, limits and exclusions, which only the description of coverage (policy wording) can fully explain.
+At World Nomads, we aim to present insurance terms with clarity, however there are times when certain terms will have various restrictions, limitations and exclusions, which only the description of coverage (policy wording) can fully explain.

-Travel insurance is ultimately a legal contract created by lawyers and you should spend the time to read the fine print and description of coverage (policy wording) thoroughly and ask questions if you don't understand what you're covered for.
+Travel insurance is ultimately a legal contract and you should spend the time to read all the details and description of coverage and exclusions (policy wording) thoroughly and ask questions if you don't understand what you're covered for.

 As mentioned above, if there is one reason to buy travel insurance, this is it.